How To Compile A Lean Canvas, The Business Plan In One Page

 Please make sure that you write problems in a way that anyone completely unaware of what the business is about is be able to understand.
 So avoid technical terms or single words like “time“, or “price“, as these will be very hard to understand for external people and are not really explaining what is the frustration.

 In the example any Uber user – especially in London – can easily relate to the problems listed.
 You can see they are mostly related to three main areas: it’s a struggle to get a cab, there are safety and trust concerns and then cost/convenience to pay.

-Please also see how they have been described with short and specific sentences, long no more than 17 words and very much to the point.
+Please also see how they have been described with short and specific sentences, no more than 17 words in length and very much to the point.